meta-flutter/meta-flutter/README.md

 Note: In theory Swift Shader (CPU render) engine builds should work with the right build flags.
 Be warned it won't work out of the box.
 Select a SoC with a GPU that support OpenGL 3.0+ and save yourself the Engineering NRE.

+Note:  Most of the embedders in this layer do not handle all of the expected platform channels for the Gallery Application to run properly.
+At one point flutter-wayland did, not sure about latest builds.
+So don't be suprised to see a gray screen when running the Gallery app.
+It's there to show the development work flow.
+Start your application recipe by copying the flutter-gallery recipe.

 ## Layers dependencies

 * meta-clang (embedders only)